U.S. News Rankings

 |Ranking score and category|

 Stevens Institute of Technology is a private institution that was founded in 1870.
-It has a total undergraduate enrollment of 2,427, its setting is city, and the campus size is 55 acres.
+It has a total undergraduate enrollment of 2,548, its setting is urban, and the campus size is 55 acres.
 It utilizes a semester-based academic calendar.
-Stevens Institute of Technology's ranking in the 2013 edition of Best Colleges is National Universities, 75.
+Stevens Institute of Technology's ranking in the 2014 edition of Best Colleges is National Universities, 82.
 Its tuition and fees are $43,561 (2012-13).

-Stevens was the first school to develop a Bachelor’s of Science degree in Business, spurred on by a grant from AT&T. Stevens is particularly proficient at preparing students for medical school, with 90 percent of Stevens applicants gaining admission.
-The school also has a campus in Washington, D.C., where graduate students interested in working in the government sector can study systems engineering, maritime security, and more.
-Notable Stevens alumni include Alfred W. Fielding, on of the inventors of Bubble Wrap packaging material, and Frederick Winslow Taylor, widely known as the father of scientific management.
+Stevens also has a campus in Washington, D.C., where graduate students interested in working in the government sector can study systems engineering, maritime security and more.
+Notable Stevens alumni include Alfred W. Fielding, one of the inventors of Bubble Wrap packaging material, and Frederick Winslow Taylor, widely known as the father of scientific management.

 |School mission and unique qualities (as provided by the school):|